-If you want to showcase your photo archive or image collection, then consider these image hosting providers.
-We've compared seven of the best photo cloud storage websites; some aimed at photographers and some suited to general picture storage.
+If you want to showcase your photo archive or image collection, then consider photo storage and sharing sites and these image hosting providers.
+We've compared some of the best photo cloud storage websites; some aimed at photographers and some suited to general picture storage.

 1. IDrive is the best cloud storage provider (opens in new tab)

-2. Get free unlimited cloud backup is now included with ExpressVPN (opens in new tab)
+2. Free unlimited cloud backup is now included with ExpressVPN (opens in new tab)

-3. pCloud provides a lifetime cloud storage subscription (opens in new tab)
+3. pCloud offers a lifetime cloud storage subscription (opens in new tab)

 The Swiss-based company is more expensive than the competition but the one-off payment means that you won't have to worry about renewal fees that can be very horrendously expensive. $350 for 10 years is less than $3 per month.